alex/what-happens-when/README.rst

 ``AF_INET`` and ``SOCK_STREAM``.

-This request is passed to the Transport Layer where the extra love that TCP/IP requires for ensuring packet delivery and ordering is added and then a UDP datagram is fashioned.
-The UDP datagram is handed off to the physical network layer which inspects the target IP address, looks up the subnet in it's route tables and wraps the datagram in an envelope with the proper gateway address as the recipient.
+This request is passed to the Transport Layer where the extra love that TCP/IP requires for ensuring packet delivery and ordering is added and then a IP packet is fashioned.
+The IP packet is then handed off to the physical network layer which inspects the target IP address, looks up the subnet in it's route tables and wrapped in an ethernet frame with the proper gateway address as the recipient.

 This address lookup and wrapping of datagrams continues until one of two things happen, the time-to-live value for a datagram reaches zero at which point the